NREL/EnergyPlus/design/FY2017/NFP-GlazingEnhancements.md

 #### New functions ###

-Four new functions will be created:
+Three new functions will be created:

-##### GetCurveInterpolationTypeNum ###
+##### GetCurveInterpolationMethodNum ###

 	int
 	GetCurveInterpolationTypeNum( int const CurveIndex ); // index of curve in curve array

 		return TableInterpolationTypeNum;

-This function is called by GetMaterialData function in the HeatBalanceManager module and will return table types to ensure optical properties curve type are Table:TwoIndependentVariables only.
+This function is called by GetMaterialData function in the HeatBalanceManager module and will return interpolation method to ensure the method should LinearInterpolationOfTable defined in the Interpolation Method field of the Table:TwoIndependentVariables object.

 ##### ReadTableDataFromFile ###